 The major theme of both series seems to be the importance of balance and harmony between different people, aspects of nature and ideals and philosophies.

-Korra's book 4 episode "The Calling" reinforces this by addressing how the villains of the past seasons had noble intentions, yet were too imbalanced in their methods and their goals.
+Korra's book 4 episode "The Calling" reinforces this by addressing (via Toph) how the villains of the past seasons had noble intentions, yet were too imbalanced in their methods and their goals when they tried to realize those intentions.

 A major message of the second season is that you have worth as an individual, no matter what else you are.
 Tenzin accepted that he was more than just the son of Aang and Korra realized that she has worth beyond simply being the Avatar.

 The third season opener has Tenzin give a You Are Better Than You Think You Are speech loaded with anvils.
 For one thing, that change can be either good or bad, depending on your viewpoint, that even someone like the Avatar can't solve all the problems of a city, that even if what you're doing is ultimately to help the world as a whole there are going to be people who don't agree with your choices, and finally that true wisdom comes from accepting reality, and that once some things change, they can never go back to the way they were.